cakephp/docs/en/core-libraries/helpers/form.rst

     key-value pairs that affect the way the form tag is generated.

     .. versionchanged:: 2.0
-        The default url for all forms, is now the current url including passed, named, and querystring parameters.
+        The default URL for all forms, is now the current URL including passed, named, and querystring parameters.
 You can override this default by supplying ``$options['url']`` in the second parameter of ``$this->Form->create()``.